-Data for ITR is provided by Clarity Al. For further information on this metrics and interpretation, along with limitations, please refer to the TCFD Glossary and FAQ documents on our website www.ifslfunds.com/tcfd-reporting.
+Data for ITR is provided by Clarity AI.
+For further information on this metrics and interpretation, along with limitations, please refer to the Glossary and FAQ on the website.

-With regards to Scope 1 & Scope 2 emissions, the Fund's implied temperature rise is 1.9°C, therefore it is currently categorised as 2°C aligned with regards to the Paris Agreement.
+With regards to Scope 1 & Scope 2 emissions, the Fund's implied temperature rise is 2.3 °C, therefore it is currently categorised as misaligned with regards to the Paris Agreement.

-With regards to Scope 3 emissions, the Fund's implied temperature rise is 2.9°C, therefore it is currently categorised as misaligned with regards to the Paris Agreement.
+With regards to Scope 3 emissions, the Fund's implied temperature rise is over 2.7 °C, therefore it is currently categorised as misaligned with regards to the Paris Agreement.